 Demand destruction occurs when demand for a product or service falls significantly during a very brief time period and there is no evidence or reason to believe that demand will recover for the foreseeable future.
 Demand has been, in effect, destroyed.

 For our purposes, we’ll look at the example of gasoline.
 If gasoline prices rose precipitously, continuously, they would eventually reach a point where the market would react.
-Consumers would first horde gas, then stop buying it altogether as the price outstripped their budgets.

 However, in this example, that would not be true.
 The consumers who purchased new cars or adapted to public mass transit would no longer need to purchase the same amount of gasoline they had previously.